kameshsampath/kafka-avro-demo/README.md

-# Kafka with Avro Schema Registry
+# Kafka with Confluent Schema Registry

 A demo to show how to produce and consume messages from [Confluent](https://cloud.confluent.io)' managed [Apache Kafka](https://kafka.apache.org).
 The messages are validated using [Apache Avro](https://avro.apache.org) schema.